Simple safeguards to stay secure in today’s world.

 Trellix Embedded Security powered by Intel Security lets you connect safely with your ConnectKey printers and multifunction printers so you can protect them the way you shield your PCs from viruses and malware.

 Treat your printed documents sensitively:

 Because your printer is on your network, it can be an entry point for people looking to steal your information.
 Follow the steps above to secure your network but go one step further and protect your printer too:

 Abandoned Documents—Don’t leave documents sitting in the printer input or output trays – use secure print technology that safely stores the document at the device until you are there to release the job and collect it.
 And if you do print sensitive material, don’t throw it in the trash, send it to the shredder ASAP.

-App Availability—Control what apps can be accessed from your multifunction printer with Xerox® ConnectKey® Technology that lets you whitelist trusted apps.
+App Availability—Control what apps can be accessed from your multifunction printer with Xerox® ConnectKey® Technology that lets you whitelist / allow list trusted apps.

 Data on Printer Hard Drives—Your printer has a hard drive too.
 Make sure it is encrypted and your printer scrubs data after printing documents.

 Scanned Data—Scanned data can live on your network.
 Leverage technology that automatically deletes this information after a scanned document is emailed, stored or printed.